DreamScene-Project/DreamScene/README.md

 - [threestudio](https://github.com/threestudio-project/threestudio)

 ## Citation
-If you find it useful in your research, please consider citing our paper as follows:
+If you find it useful in your research, please consider citing our papers DreamScene and its extension paper as follows:
 ```
 @inproceedings{li2024dreamscene,
   title={Dreamscene: 3d gaussian-based text-to-3d scene generation via formation pattern sampling},